Webinars on digitalised collections 2020: Enriching research – enriching metadata

 The webinars will provide participants, specifically researchers and collection providers, with inspiring examples of and advice about the benefits of working with and enriching collection metadata.

-No booking required, links will be available at the programme webpage in time for the webinars
+No booking is required, links are available at the programme webpage.